-Within sixty (60) days of the final inspection of the building permit for the project, the Green Building Certifier shall submit the appropriate documentation to the Green Building Certification Institute and attain the minimum certification identified in subsection (b) above.
+Within sixty (60) days of the final inspection of the building permit for the project, the Green Building Certification Institute and attain the minimum certification identified in subsection (b) above.
 Within one year of the final inspection of the building permit for the project, the applicant shall submit to the Planning and Zoning Division the Certificate from the organization listed above demonstrating certification and compliance with the minimum point/certification level noted above.